mgranja/Flight_Delay_Prediction_Model/README.md

 <br />

-We leveraged tableau to create basic visualizations to understand the robustness of our data and to find the business routes and airlines.
+We leveraged Tableau to create basic visualizations to understand the robustness of our data and to find the busiest routes and airlines.

 <br />